Song of Freedom: Critical

 Writing for The Spectator in 1936, Graham Greene gave the film a mixed review, describing the direction as "distinguished but not above reproach" and noting that "the story is sentimental and absurd, and yet a sense stays in the memory of an unsophisticated mind fumbling on the edge of simple and popular poetry".
 Greene praises Welch and the singing of Robeson, however he finds that "everything goes badly wrong when Zinga reaches Africa" – the point in the film at which Greene finds the story to lose its believability.

+Lionel Collier, for the British magazine, Picturegoer, also commented that the film declined in credibility when the action moved to Africa, writing, "the artificiality becomes more pronounced and the action very ingenuous."
+He wrote that "Paul Robeson’s singing is the main thing in this drama."